 I-85.
-Japanese Illustrated Books, 1615–1868 - Advance Reading List
+Japanese Prints and Illustrated Books in Context - Advance Reading List